 A few studies have considered the potential for carbon storage in peatlands.
-Worrall et al. (2009) considered the capacity for additional carbon and GHG storage of the peat soils of Peak District National Park.
+Worrall et al. (2009) considered the capacity for additional carbon and GHG storage of the peat soils of Peak District National Park and results maybe very different elsewhere in wetter or colder parts of the UK.
 It was possible in that study to consider: revegetation; managed burning, grazing, and drain and gully-blocking.
 The modelling could consider combination of these interventions and the targeted combinations where the optimal combination of interventions is chosen to maximise GHG storage.
-The study estimates that the region is presently a net sink of -62 Ktonnes CO2 eq at an average export of -136 tonnes CO2 eq/km2/yr.
-If management interventions were targeted across the area the total sink could increase to -160 Ktonnes CO2 eq./yr at an average export of -219 tonnes CO2 eq/km2/yr.
-However, not all interventions resulted in a benefit; some resulted in increased losses of CO2 equivalents and it was possible to assess the comparative efficiency of single types of intervention.
+The study estimates that the region is presently a net sink of -62 Ktonnes CO_2 eq at an average export of -136 tonnes CO_2 eq/km2/yr.
+If management interventions were targeted across the area the total sink could increase to -160 Ktonnes CO_2 eq./yr at an average export of -219 tonnes CO_2 eq/km2/yr.
+However, not all interventions resulted in a benefit; some resulted in increased losses of CO_2 equivalents and it was possible to assess the comparative efficiency of single types of intervention.
 This modelling exercise suggests that the most efficient interventions were via revegetation and cessation of burning and the least efficient was drain-blocking.